Jeffrey2000/java_tuts/README.md

-#Java Programming Masterclass by Tim Buchalka
+[Java Programming Masterclass](https://www.udemy.com/course/java-the-complete-java-developer-course/) by Tim Buchalka on Udemy; while concurrently studying Algorithms and Data Structures, and familiarising myself further with Java by reading Head First Java 2e.

-Just going though the Java series which covers topics such as
+This series overs topics such as:

 * Expressions, Statement and Code Blocks
 * Control Flow Statements
 * Object Oriented Programming